gophercoders/website/content/lessonplans/KS2/lower/further-variables.md

 One light year is about 9 trillion kilometers.
 The answer is 8 light years - 72 trillion kilometers

-[You may need to explain a light year... and the distance are approximate. rounded down to the nearest light year.]
+[You may need to explain a light year... and the distance are approximate; rounded down to the nearest light year.]